 In addition, it takes only a few hours to get an effective paid search campaign up and running in Google Ads.
 There are no creative assets to design or upload.
 Though campaigns are quick to set up, they do require long-term care.
 It is critical that campaigns are monitored and optimized to ensure performance long term.

 Flexibility to Optimize.

 Another great advantage of paid search is the flexibility to make optimizations.
 Every aspect of the ad can be controlled: keywords, ad copy, ad extensions, and the landing page used for the ad.

 Based on data in the account, your campaign manager is able to determine what’s working and what’s not.
 For instance, say one keyword is much more expensive than the rest, but users brought in with that keyword aren’t engaging with the site well.
 This keyword can be turned off or the bid can be decreased to focus on keywords that will bring engaged traffic to the site.
-These types of optimizations can also be applied to different ad copy, different landing pages, etc. There are so many different A/B testing options available in Google Ads.
+These types of optimizations can also be applied to different ad copy, different landing pages, etc. There are many different A/B testing options available in Google Ads.

 With Google Ads, you’ll pay only when someone clicks on your ad, which means no wasted money spent on impressions for users who won’t actually engage with your ad.
 Another great benefit of paid search is that there is no minimum spending requirement, unlike some other digital advertising platforms.
 If you’re a smaller company trying to manage a minimal budget effectively, paid search could be a great option.

-With that said, I often see a higher cost per click associated with paid search campaigns in comparison to display ads.
+With that said, we often see a higher cost per click associated with paid search campaigns in comparison to display ads.
 However, since users are seeking out information relevant to your ad in search engine results, there’s generally a higher level of engagement.
 Each company has different needs, so it’s important to take that into account when determining the best digital marketing strategy for you.